cepdnaclk/Pera_Rides/docs/README.md

 ## Conclusion

-What was achieved, future developments, commercialization plans
+What was achieved, future developments, commercialization plans jeevajith

 ## Links